 Thinking about buying a house in the Netherlands?
 Wondering what the housing prices are doing?
 And if now is the right time to jump into the Dutch housing market and take out a mortgage?
 Then this update is for you!

-We decided to tackle some of the most asked questions when it comes to buying a house in the Netherlands as an international in 2021.
-So if you have been thinking of getting off the rental bandwagon and becoming a proud homeowner, then read on.
+We decided to tackle some of the most asked questions when it comes to buying a house in the Netherlands as an international in 2022.
+If you’ve been thinking of getting off the rental bandwagon and becoming a proud homeowner, then read on. 🏡

 Are house prices in Amsterdam dropping or rising?

-While the world had been turned upside down by coronavirus, some things will simply never change.
-Housing prices in Amsterdam are rising as always — although, surprisingly, not as much as other regions.
+While the world had been turned upside down these past two years, some things will simply never change.
+Housing prices in Amsterdam are rising as always.
+And according to ABN AMRO, they will continue to do so.

 What about housing prices outside of the Randstad?